-There are no machine cutouts associated with the swing angle set limitation or the work area definition features.
+There are no machine cutouts associated with the swing angle set limitation or the work area definition features, except when the optional work area definition lockout system that cuts out swing is installed.

 An Anti-Two Block Device is also incorporated into the system to prevent the hook block or overhaul ball from coming into contact with the boom nose or boom extension.
 This condition will cause a lockout of hoist up, boom down, and telescope out, and also provide a visual and an audible alarm.